krahets/hello-algo/docs-en/chapter_preface/suggestions.md

 While reading this book, please don't skip over the points that you didn't learn. **Feel free to post your questions in the comment section**.
 We will be happy to answer them and can usually respond within two days.

-As you can see in the figure below, each chapter has a comment section at the bottom.
-I hope you'll pay more attention to the comments section.
-On the one hand, you can learn about the problems others have encountered, which can help you identify gaps in your knowledge and inspire deeper thinking.
-On the other hand, we expect you to generously answer other readers' questions, share your insights, and help others improve.
+As illustrated in the figure below, each chapter features a comment section at the bottom.
+I encourage you to pay attention to these comments.
+They not only expose you to others' encountered problems, aiding in identifying knowledge gaps and sparking deeper contemplation, but also invite you to generously contribute by answering fellow readers' inquiries, sharing insights, and fostering mutual improvement.

 ![Comment Section Example](../index.assets/comment.gif)

 ## Algorithm Learning Path

-Overall, we can divide the process of learning data structures and algorithms into three stages.
+Overall, the journey of mastering data structures and algorithms can be divided into three stages:

 1. **Stage 1: Introduction to algorithms**.
 We need to familiarize ourselves with the characteristics and usage of various data structures and learn about the principles, processes, uses, and efficiency of different algorithms.
 2. **Stage 2: Practicing algorithm problems**.
 It is recommended to start from popular problems, such as [Sword for Offer](https://leetcode.cn/studyplan/coding-interviews/) and [LeetCode Hot 100](https://leetcode.cn/studyplan/top-100- liked/), and accumulate at least 100 questions to familiarize yourself with mainstream algorithmic problems.
 Forgetfulness can be a challenge when you start practicing, but rest assured that this is normal.
 We can follow the "Ebbinghaus Forgetting Curve" to review the questions, and usually after 3~5 rounds of repetitions, we will be able to memorize them.